Sh0ckFR/easynrich/README.md

 # EasyNrich

-Script to launch shodan-nrich on the subdomains of a specific domain
+Script to launch shodan-nrich on the subdomains of a specific domain or a domains list

-I will add an option in few days to use a list of domains also

 ## How to install